Pushkar-Bhuse/JWTAuth/README.md

 For Bootstrap:
 * npm install --save bootstrap

-Instead of doing the above metioned steps, the user can reactivate the python virtual environment to inclue the printaled dependencies.

 ## Instructions to run:
 * Start the Django server using python manage.py runserver